 c) Open with attention: The first line of your opening is a teaser.
 It should scream “Read Me.”
 Here’s an example:

-Other points to consider as you craft your opening:
+Other points to consider as you craft your opening for search engine success:

 - Do not write misleading openings.